Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

-The next necessary and sufficient condition for a non-uniform sampler to be universal basically states that all lags of the autocorrelation function must be identifiable from the compressed observations. \begin{mytheorem} \thlabel{prop:1} \emph{ The set $\spat\subset\intset{0}{\ulen-1}$ defines a universal covariance sampler if and only if $\Delta(\spat) = \{0,\ldots,\ulen-1\}$. } \end{mytheorem}
+The next necessary and sufficient condition for a {sparse} sampler to be universal basically states that all autocorrelation lags must be identifiable from the compressed observations. \begin{mytheorem} \thlabel{prop:1} \emph{ The set $\spat\subset\intset{0}{\ulen-1}$ defines a universal covariance sampler if and only if $\Delta(\spat) = \{0,\ldots,\ulen-1\}$. } \end{mytheorem}